hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 The definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national level without the need for a separate project or to specify conformance requirements for a particular use case.
 Implementers working with a common concept, that has national usage, are encouraged to submit for adoption into AU Base.

-Australian realm IGs and implementers are expected to comply with AU Base and AU Core and to use extensions, search parameters or operations (in order of precedence):
+Australian realm IGs and implementers are expected to comply with AU Base and AU Core and to define extensions, search parameters or operations (in order of precedence):
-* from the FHIR standard i.e. FHIR Extensions Pack
+* in the FHIR standard i.e. FHIR Extensions Pack
-* from AU Base (this IG)
+* in AU Base (this IG)
-* from a downstream domain specific IG (e.g. AU eRequesting or AU Patient Summary).
+* in a downstream IG (e.g. AU eRequesting or AU Patient Summary)
-* by defining locally only if necessary, and then making available in a local IG.
+* in a local IG only if necessary

 #### Scope of AU Base FHIR Artefacts

-AU Base, as the Australian extension of the core FHIR standard (including extension pack and THO), defines:
+AU Base, as the Australian extension of the core FHIR standard (including [FHIR Extensions Pack](https://hl7.org/fhir/extensions/), [FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html), and [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)), defines:
 * Extensions for local use concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
 * Search parameters for searching local use concepts
 * Terminology localised for use in an Australian context